How long do brake shoes last?

 Brake shoes in drum brakes

 1. Inconsistent brake pedal feel: If your brake pedal is soft, spongy, vibrating or juddering, something is wrong.
-The brake shoes may be worn and resulting in effective braking.
+The brake shoes may be worn, resulting in effective braking.
 There may also be issues with pressure in the brake lines due to problems with the brake fluid.

 2. Parking brake: if your brake feels loose, it may not engage correctly.
 It could be your brake shoe being worn or out of place, or possibly a broken cable.